DavidZwitser/bqn-zed/README.md

 }
 ```

-You can ofcourse write a task for running your specific project
+You can ofcourse also write a task for running your specific project.

-If you use option/alt as your BQN modifier key, you can reclaim them:
+If you use option/alt as your BQN modifier key, reclaim the keys in your keymap.json:
 ```JSON
 [
   {